The Security Interest Exception

 Leased Property Works the Same Way

-The statute also addresses leased property.
-If you are leasing furniture, equipment, or any other personal item, the lessor retains the right to reclaim it.
-You do not own leased property, so the exemption framework does not shield it from repossession by the owner.
+The statute also covers leased property.
+If you lease furniture, equipment, or any other item, the lessor keeps the right to reclaim it.
+You do not own leased property.
+As a result, exemptions do not shield it from the owner.

-The practical takeaway is this: Arizona's personal property exemptions work best against judgment creditors, debt collectors, and other unsecured claims.
-If you have granted a lien or security interest, or if the item belongs to a lessor, those parties can enforce their rights.
-Planning around these boundaries is part of any sound asset protection strategy.
+The key takeaway: Arizona's exemptions work best against judgment creditors and unsecured claims.
+If you granted a lien or security interest, those parties can enforce their rights.